Francode77/Burned-area-detection/README.md

 ## Prerequisites

-Pytorch needs to be installed, preferably with CUDA 11
+Pytorch needs to be installed, preferably with CUDA

+We have used Python 3.10.11 with Pytorch 2.0.1 and CUDA 11.7

 We work with the dataset provided by this [HuggingFace](https://huggingface.co/spaces/competitions/ChaBuD-ECML-PKDD2023) competition.